supervisely-ecosystem/yolov8/serve/README.md

 # Overview

-This application now supports different checkpoints from YOLOv8, YOLOv9 and YOLOv10 architectures.
+🔥 Application now supports different checkpoints from YOLOv8, YOLOv9 and YOLOv10 architectures.

 YOLOv8 is a powerful neural network architecture that provides both decent accuracy of predictions and high speed of inference.
 In comparison to YOLOv5, YOLOv8 uses an anchor-free head (allowing to speed up the non-max suppression (NMS) process), a new backbone, and new loss functions.